Three main differences between case interview and fit interview lie in the interviewer's assessment, the candidate's focus, and the timeline.

 Wrapping your head around inflexible answers can throw you off-balance an unexpected question comes up.
 The resulting storytelling style is also somewhat robotic.

-Instead, in the Case Interview End-to-End Secrets Program, I teach a story-based approach: Select a few stories reflecting your best, all-round self, and develop them in detail.
+In our Case Interview End-to-End Secrets Program, we will teach you a story-based approach: Select a few stories reflecting your best, all-round self and develop them in detail.

 Tip #2: Never fake answers